Student Accessibility Resources

 UC will provide "reasonable" accommodations as defined by Section 504 of the Rehabilitation Act of 1973 and by the Americans with Disabilities Act (ADA) of 1990.
 Students must be able to complete the essential elements of the class or program.

-Types of disabilities that are eligible for services. - All types are eligible including:
+Types of disabilities that are eligible for services

-- Study Skills - one-on-one appointments with tutor who helps students with organization, reading comprehension, staying on schedule, effective note taking, test anxiety, and more…
+- Study Skills: one-on-one appointments with tutor who helps students with organization, reading comprehension, staying on schedule, effective note taking and test anxiety

 - Most tutoring labs are open six days a week and evenings.